-Yes, you can change your flights as you desire, the question will be how much will it cost?
+Yes.
+If you wish to deviate from the group's flights, then you'll be purchasing a Land Only package from us.
 We are only able to offer you the group's air schedule.
-If you wish to deviate from these flights, then you'll be purchasing a Land Only package from us.
 We'd be happy to refer you to Sara at ES International.
 She is the agent that will be issuing our group's airlines tickets.
 You can reach her at 808-596-0490.
+Otherwise you can work with any ticketing agent or the airlines directly.